2021apadi/pdsnd_github/README.md

 November 23,2021

 ### Project Title
-Project 2 -Bike share project
+US Bikeshare Data Analysis Project

 ### Description
 In the bikeshare project, Python was used to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
 A code was written to import the data and answer interesting questions about it by computing descriptive statistics, and write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.